discord-jcord/Awaken/README.md

   - `$ node .` or `$ node index`

 ## Making Changes
 If you would check the `index.js` file, you would see that the code is obfuscated, meaning it will run but not readable.
 If you are willing to edit/contribute to it, kindly pm me on discord `Kevlar#0001` and agree with the License Statement i will give.
 Once agreed, i will send the deobfuscated file.
-Any illegal copy of this "software" or code will be punished.
+Any illegal copy of the deobfuscated "software" or code will be punished.

 ## Need Help?
 Kindly join our [Support Server](https://discord.gg/JK8xDJQ/s)